madfam-io/plinto/docs/api/API_DOCUMENTATION.md

 ## Introduction

-Plinto is a modern, open-core authentication platform that provides enterprise-grade identity management at 4x lower cost than competitors like Clerk ($0.005/MAU vs $0.02/MAU).
+Janua is a modern, open-core authentication platform that provides enterprise-grade identity management at 4x lower cost than competitors like Clerk ($0.005/MAU vs $0.02/MAU).

 ### Key Features